-Depending on the event and the event planner, you may have additional questions to ask.
-It is important to have all of your questions answered before hiring them so you know what to expect when working with the event planner.
+Depending on the event and the event planner, clients may have additional questions to ask.
+It is important to have all questions answered before hiring the business so people know what to expect when working with the event planner.

-Asking for their relevant experience is a practical question to ask.
+Asking for the relevant experience of the business is a practical question for clients to ask.
 Your event planner should be up-front with you if they have never worked with your type of event before, and you should be able to ask for portfolio examples of events like yours.
 The event planner may have an all-inclusive portfolio that showcases some or all of the events they have worked on, or they may have a specialized portfolio for certain themes or events.

-Money is an awkward subject for a lot of people, but it is a necessary question to ask.
+Money is an awkward subject for a lot of people, but it is a necessary question to ask before making a decision.
 Your event planner will need to charge a fee for their time and services on top of the event budget.
 Both numbers are important, as the event planner will need to know the event budget they are working with, and how many hours they can reliably spend on the event to keep their business running.

 Some event planners like to be in contact with their clients every day, while others work best with weekly check-ins so they can focus on searching for the perfect venue or working with the caterer on the best menu items.
 Asking how often you can expect to be in communication with your event planner – and what method of communication is best – will help you understand what to expect.